DC Universe: Legacies: Issue 10: "Truth and Consequences"

 While Paul is coming to terms with Peggy's spreading, late-stage cancer, the superhero community is searching for Sue Dibny's killer.
-It turns out to be Jean Loring in an attempt to win back her ex-husband, the Atom.
+It turns out to be Jean Loring, who had been trying to win back her ex-husband, the Atom (Ray Palmer).
 The man who stole the exo-suit attempts to commit a bank robber as Armory, which is stopped by Superman.
 Paul and Diana attend Peggy's bedside as she dies.
-Citizens are secretly transformed into OMACs, and Paul's partner transforms and rampages in S.T.A.R. labs.
-Jimmy uses the returned exo-suit to battle the OMAC, saving Paul's life at the cost of his own.
+Citizens are secretly transformed into OMACs, and Paul's partner transforms and rampages in S.T.A.R.
+Labs.
+Jimmy uses the returned exo-suit to battle OMAC, saving Paul's life at the cost of his own.

 Paul is cut short from telling the rest of his story by a nurse who sets him to sleep in the nursing home.